COMPONENT LIBRARY REFRESH

 identifying navigational pain points

-As Understood moves towards a new, more consistent brand across our product suite, I’d begun to notice a large area of opportunity in component reuse.
-Our designers were building large new features completely from scratch despite complex components existing in our design tools.
-In monitoring the dev side, I also noticed that we had no compunctions about growing our library, but very infrequently took opportunities to reuse components.
+As Understood started rebranding for consistency across our product suite, I’d begun to notice that designers were building large new features completely from scratch despite complex components existing in our design tools.
+In monitoring the dev side after this observation, I also found that we had no compunctions about growing our dev-side library, but very infrequently took opportunities to reuse components.

 In order to learn more about my observations, and get to the root of the problems, I included the entire UX and front-end teams (and one intern) in usability tests.
-These tests measured time to task for finding components, as well as sentiment and level of understanding around the component library.
+These tests measured time to task for finding components in our existing Storybook site, as well as sentiment and level of understanding around the component library.

 Architectural challenges